EMS bus interface board. Connect your Raspberry Pi to the EMS bus.

 It connects the EMS bus to the serial port (UART) of the Raspberry Pi on pins GPIO14 and GPIO15.

-Just press it on the Pi, connect the EMS bus wires and install or write your software for the bus communication.
+Just press it on the Pi, connect the EMS bus wires and write your own software for the bus communication.

-You can connect the board to the bus via the 3,5mm service jack or via the EMS/thermostat wires on the screw connector.
+You can connect the HAT to the bus via the 3,5mm service jack or via the EMS/thermostat wires on the screw connector.

-The new board is compatible with all Raspberry Pi models that have a 40-pin header.
+The board is compatible with all Raspberry Pi models that have a 40-pin header.
 These include:

 - Raspberry Pi A+